ProjectDidymus/didymus.info/content/en/about/project.md

 ---
 title: "Project"
-description: An overview of the vision, aims and current activities of Project Didymus.
+description: This page offers an overview of the vision, aims and current activities of Project Didymus.
 date: 2025-12-01
 menu:
   main: